-We created this Seol guide for you to start planning your next adventure in the Asian continent.
-Read about tourist attractions, food and costs!
+We created this Seol guide for you to start planning your next adventure on the Asian continent.
+Read about tourist attractions, food, and costs!

 - Any of these (‘Cultural Heritage’) sites, if you’re keen to tap into its rich (and very long!) history.
 In fact, if you just want a more full-on type of experience, Bukchon Hanok (Korean word denoting its traditional houses) folk village is a good choice.

 - Insadong is a shopping district and quaint neighborhood filled with many traditional experiences – from teahouses and eateries to galleries and booths showcasing folk art.
 This tip applies for most Korean neighborhoods and not just this, but please – don’t miss out on the street food!

 - N Seoul Tower: a high vantage point ideal for appreciating the city’s skyline and cityscape.